Phoenix Food Worth Seeking

 Fry Bread Phoenix

-The original owner of this Glendale fry bread shop passed away many years ago.
-Angelina’s son took over at the original indoor swap meet location, which Grand Canyon University swallowed up in 2013.
-Current owner Frank Bracamonte oversaw the transition to a nearby strip mall.
-Two original cooks retired three weeks before my visit, but this “upscale fast food restaurant” is still going strong.
-Fry bread discs are available with either savory or sweet toppings.
-Open Faced Supreme supports refried beans, shredded cheese, iceberg lettuce, tomato, and a choice of topping.
-Red chile beef and green chile beef are both options, and you can split the lid.
+Angelina’s son took over the original indoor swap meet location, which Grand Canyon University swallowed up in 2013.
+Current owner Frank Bracamonte led the transition to a nearby strip mall.
+Red chile beef and green chile beef are both viable fry bread toppings, and you can split the lid.
+Open Faced Supreme co-stars refried beans, shredded cheese, iceberg lettuce, and tomato.
 Fry bread is also available with cinnamon sugar and honey, flaky and crispy like an oversized wonton chip.

 MUST ORDER: Open Faced Supreme, Plain Fry Bread